hamamulfz/mobile-web/README.md

 # mobile-web

-This project is a part of Mobile Web Specialist Training held by Google Developer Kejar x Inixindo
+This project is a part of Mobile Web Specialist Training held by Google Developer Kejar x Inixindo.
+This is my web link [mws-hamamul.firebaseapp.com](https://mws-hamamul.firebaseapp.com/)

 ## Getting Started